Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

-Next, we consider the optimization of parameters in the AutoGP framework.
-As the multivariate time series forecasting problem is formulated as a Gaussian process, we use negative log marginal likelihood \cite{wilson2016stochastic} rather than the general regression loss function from deep learning to optimize parameters.
+Next, we consider parameter optimization in the MetaGP framework.
+As the multivariate time series forecasting is formulated as a Gaussian process, we use negative log marginal likelihood~\cite{wilson2016stochastic} rather than the general regression loss function from deep learning to optimize parameters.

-The negative log marginal likelihood loss function is denoted as:
+The negative log marginal likelihood loss function is defined as follows.

 where $\mathbf{y}$ denotes a series of observations, $\mathbf{K}$ represents a learned covariance matrix with analytic form $K$, and $\sigma^2$ is the variance of noise.
 Next, $\mathbf{y}^\top(\mathbf{K}+{\sigma}^2I)^{-1}\mathbf{y}$ is a positive semi-definite covariance matrix, $\mathrm{det}|\cdot|$ is the determinant of the argument matrix, and $const$ is a constant term.